xtuzil/PA036_ProjectDB/README.md

 # PA036_ProjectDB
 Repository to PA036 project DB
-In Fedora 33 please run this project in /tmp/ file to avoid "Permission denied" type of errors (sorry for inconveniences)
+In Fedora 33 please run this project in /tmp/ file to avoid "Permission denied" type of errors (sorry for inconveniences) In Windows run this project from Public folder or set the permissions as described in Data preparation section

 ## Requirements
 * Python 3